JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 #oasis-align([#figure(image("images/rect-sketch.png"), caption: [], ) <rect-sketch>
 ],
 [#warning[Failing to select the origin point when starting the sketch will result an under-defined sketch that does not align with the default geometry of the model.
-This can cause issues later down the line in more complex models, and should be avoided whenever possible.]
+// This can cause issues later down the line in more complex models, and should be avoided whenever possible.
+]

 Now that we have shape, we can add dimensions.
 Select the #icon("dim") `Dimension` tool from the right side of the toolbar.
 Your mouse should once again change to a cross-hair.
 Click on the left side of the rectangle, and then click off to the side as seen in @rect-dim.])